wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

 <center><img alt="Image showing CSV to BUFR example validation page with warnings" src="../../assets/img/csv2bufr-warnings.png"/></center>

+Click *next* to proceed and you will be asked to provide a dataset-id for the data to be published.
+Select the dataset-id you create previously and click *next*.

-The next button will take you to the topic selection page, as with the FM-12 SYNOP to BUFR page select the topic configured for "surface weather observations" on your wis2box and click next.
-You should now be on an authorisation page where you will be asked to enter the ``processes/wis2box`` token you have previously created.
+You should now be on an authorization page where you will be asked to enter the ``processes/wis2box`` token you have previously created.
 Enter this token and click the "Publish on WIS2" toggle to ensure "Publish to WIS2" is selected (see screenshot below).